 I need to set the scene for this quote for its impact to be understood.
 Ray is a typically mild-mannered and gracious in his letters even to those for which he strongly disagrees.
 That makes this quote really stand out.
 The subject of Ray’s rare display of ire is Dr. John Woodward who had just published a treatise: An Essay Toward a Natural History of the Earth and Terrestrial Bodies (1695).
 Woodward accepted the radical idea that Ray had espoused: that fossils represented the remains of past living things.
 But this new way of understanding what fossils really were presented a new set of problems.
 If fossils really represented formerly living things then how could the presence of fossils in so many rock strata and especially the curious observation of fossil sea shells on the tops of mountains be explained?
 Woodward proposed that the Noahic Flood was the origin of these and other fossils.
 Woodward is one of the important fathers of modern flood geology.

 Dr. Woodward, an English naturalist, became well-known for his unflinching defense of a Noahic global flood from scientific evidences along with Scripture.
-Woodward could be thought of as the Ken Ham of his day though with considerably more geological expertise.
-What is remarkable is how similar stylistically his writing on the topic of the Flood is to that of Ken Ham.
+Woodward was the Ken Ham of his day though with more geological expertise.
+What is remarkable is how stylistically similar his writing on the topic of the Flood is to that of Ken Ham.
 As I read this letter by Ray it was as if Ray were commenting about Ken Ham, albeit in antiquated English.

-From the letter to Lhwyd of April 8 1695 in which Ray shares some of is reaction to Woodward’s ideas and personal character:
+With this background I bring you this quote a letter to Lhwyd of April 8 1695 in which Ray shares some of his reactions to Woodward’s ideas and personal character: